High-performance GPU programming in a high-level language.

 The best supported GPU platform in Julia is NVIDIA CUDA, with mature and full-featured packages for both low-level kernel programming as well as working with high-level operations on arrays.
-All versions of Julia are supported, and the functionality is actively used by a variety of applications and libraries.
+All versions of Julia are supported, on Linux and Windows, and the functionality is actively used by a variety of applications and libraries.

-Many other Julia applications and libraries can be used with GPUs, too: By means of the CuArrays.jl or ROCArrays.jl packages for respectively NVIDIA and AMD, existing software that uses the Julia array interfaces can often be executed as-is on a GPU.
+Many other Julia applications and libraries can be used with GPUs, too: By means of GPU-specific array types like CuArray from CUDA.jl or ROCArray from AMDGPU.jl, existing software that uses the Julia array interfaces can often be executed as-is on a GPU.

 If you need help, or have questions about GPU programming in Julia, you can find members of the community at: